mcastling/mcastling.github.io/NUItutorials/flex-container.md

 <a name="top"></a>
 # Flex Container Tutorial

-This tutorial describes how to use visuals.
+This tutorial describes how to create and use the flex-container and associated flex-items.

+A flex item is simply the name given to items such as buttons and text labels added to the the flex container.

 <a name="overview"></a>
 ## Overview

 Flexbox is a CSS3 web layout model which allows responsive elements within a container, automatically arranged to different size screens or devices.

-FlexContainer implements a subset of the `Flexbox` spec (defined by W3C) at: https://www.w3.org/TR/css-flexbox-1/
+FlexContainer implements a subset of the `Flexbox` spec. (defined by W3C) at: https://www.w3.org/TR/css-flexbox-1/

 The flex container has the ability to alter the width and/or height of its children (i.e. flex items) to best fill the available space on any display device.
 The container expands items to fill available free space, or shrinks them to prevent overflow.